You can get from Lisbon to Madrid by train, bus or flight.

 Travel between Lisbon, Portugal and Madrid, Spain is: Partially open.

 International entry is allowed at this time for: Entry is partially open for citizens and permanent residents of Portugal.

 Conditions of entry:

-This information was last checked on 25/09/2021.
-As this information can change due to the nature of the pandemic, make sure to review the latest COVID-19 travel safety regulations for your trip from Lisbon to Madrid.
+This information was last checked on 20/01/2022.
+As this information can change due to the nature of the pandemic, make sure to review the latest COVID-19 travel safety regulations for your trip between Lisbon and Madrid.